Al-Hakim al-Nishapuri: Biography

-Al-Hakim from Nishapur took narrations from 2000 thousand scholars of authority from Khorazan, Transoxiana, Iraq, Persia and other places leading him to have the highest sanad (chains of transmission) in both Iraq and Khorazan.
+Al-Hakim from Nishapur took narrations from 2000 thousand scholars of authority from Khorasan, Transoxiana, Iraq, Persia and other places leading him to have the highest sanad (chains of transmission) in both Iraq and Khorazan.
 Amongst the leading and renowned hadith masters who Al-Hakim narrated from were his own teachers Ibn Hibban, Al-Khattabi, Al-Daraqutni and Al-Halimi.
 He had plenty of students who transmitted hadith from him and they include Al-Bayhaqi (foremost pupil), Abu Nu'aym al-Isfahani, Al-Qushayri, Muhammad bin Husayn al-Sulami and others.
 Al-Hakim is from the second generation of the Ash'ari school of theology, having taken his creed directly from the immediate students of Imam Al-Ash'ari, the most prominent one being Abu Salh Al-Suluki.
 Al-Hakim studied under a number of Sufi masters that taught him the science of Tasawwuf with the most prominent one being Sheikh Abu Amr Bin Nuja.